 - NHS England’s chief people officer regrets ‘any upset or misunderstanding’ following ‘drafting error’

 NHS England’s chief people officer says she regrets “any upset or misunderstanding” following criticism over an “unacceptable” section of the newly published People Plan.

-Prerana Issar told HSJ there had been a “drafting error” in the document, of which a passage appeared to imply that being lesbian, gay, bisexual, transgender or queer counts as a disability or long-term condition.
+Prerana Issar told HSJ there had been a “drafting error” in the document, of which a passage appeared to imply that being lesbian, gay, bisexual, transgender, queer or questioning counts as a disability or long-term condition.
 This has since been corrected, she added.